jrtex/zmk-config-corne/readme.md

   - Desktop navigation layer
   - Arrow cluster layer
 - Desktop navigation layer for management of Windows virtual desktops
-- Reduce reliance on outer rows and inner thumb keys for eventual move to 34-key layout
+- Reduce reliance on outer rows and outer thumb keys for eventual move to 34-key layout

+### To Do
+- Take advantage of [zmk-nodefree-config](https://github.com/urob/zmk-nodefree-config) in order to simplify the keymap.
+- Build a personal version of ZMK to take advantages of features that have not merged to the main ZMK repo.
+Such as:
+  - [Smart-layers for ZMK](https://github.com/zmkfirmware/zmk/pull/1451), especially for the Number layer
+  - [tri-state](https://github.com/zmkfirmware/zmk/pull/1366), for an easy alt-tab shortcut
+- Find a solution to the conflict between home-row mods and combos (E.g. Holding `CD` will usually trigger the combo placed on the two keys rather than hold `LSFHIT + LCTRL`).

 ## Keymap